DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/bankers/bankers.md

-The Commerce Guild, commonly called the *Bankers* or sometimes *Coin Books*, control the financial activities for the [City of Coins](./city-of-coins/ms).
+*The ^bankers.Name^*, commonly called the *^bankers.Nickname^* or sometimes *Coin Books*, control the financial activities for the ^city.NicknameLink^.
 The Guild controls immense resources and it rigidly steers towards further accumulation.